sodafoundation/documentation/content/support-matrix/delfin/_index.md

 Delfin project aims to overcome a challenge to manage heterogeneous storage devices on a single platform.
 Delfin has standardized common API services.

-Support matrix of each storage drivers are group to their vendor name.
+Support matrix of each storage drivers are grouped by their vendor name.
-Each driver support matrix include below topics.
+Each driver support matrix includes below topics.

 1. Model and management software versions supported:- List of storage models and required management software versions.